 Totally Kickin’ Chicken

 Located next to El Toro, this restaurant has a delicious selection of chicken tenders – a childhood favorite.
 They also have chicken wings and a variety of sauces.
 If you find yourself near El Diablo or El Toro, then this is a great place to sit down and enjoy lunch.

 These pizzerias are located in a few locations around the park, so you’ll likely come across one as you’re walking around.
+Be sure to look out for a Primo’s by Nitro, Golden Kingdom and on Main Street.
 While the pizza slices are a bit expensive, they’re also huge and super cheesy, so in a way, you get your money’s worth.
 Their french fries are also amazing, and they have healthy salads as well.

-There are two Johnny Rockets: one right near the entrance of the park and one near Nitro.
-If you’re unsure of where to eat, you can’t go wrong with this well-known restaurant.
+If you’re unsure of where to eat, you can’t go wrong with this well-known restaurant located conveniently on Main Street.
 Enjoy milkshakes, burgers, hot dogs, french fries, and more!

 This popular way to eat ice cream is all over the park in both carts and established places.
 Kids love seeing all of the colorful dots, and of course, eating them to cool off!

 Another great option on a hot summer day, Italian Ice from Rita’s is a delicious treat for all ages.
 If your kids are more into ice cream, they also have soft-serve ice cream.
 Try the vanilla ice cream with rainbow sprinkles!

 Located on Main Street, be sure to take a stop here before leaving the park!
 From churros, to popcorn, candy and even more Dippin’ Dots, we can’t get enough of this sweet treat!

 If you feel that your dietary needs are not met at the park (or you’re on a budget!), you can still pack lunch in a cooler.
 You won’t be able to bring your lunch into the park, but leave it in the car and return to it midday.